ewan-lister/EE-399/Homework/HW4/README.md

 ### (ii) Using the first 20 data points as training data, fit the neural network.
 Compute the least-square error for each of these over the training points.
 Then compute the least square error of these models on the test data which are the remaining 10 data points.

+define a function which can be used to check error quickly on training and test data

     def check_train_test_error(x_train, y_train, x_test, y_test):
         for i, (x) in enumerate(x_train):
             outputs = net(x)